 And in months where there is some cash left over you can decide together whether to use it to treat yourselves, keep it in the account for tougher times or transfer it into a savings account.

-While there is always the risk of one person going on a spending spree with the cash both of you have paid into a joint current account, the fact that only a percentage of your income is directed into the account gives you a measure of protection.
+Although there is always the risk of one person going on a spending spree with the cash both of you have paid into a joint current account, the fact that only a percentage of your income is directed into the account gives you a measure of protection.

 For anyone concerned about privacy, this also means that only the spending from the joint account can be seen.